opensearch-project/documentation-website/_dashboards/management/multi-data-sources.md

 ### Anomaly detection

 When the data source feature is enabled, you can navigate to **Anomaly Detection** under the **OpenSearch Plugins** menu.
-In the navigation bar at the upper right, you can view all connected data sources and select a specific data source to view the dashboard from that source if the data source has detectors.
+On the navigation bar on the upper right, you can view all connected data sources and select a specific data source to view the dashboard from that source if it has detectors.
 If the selected data source does not have any detectors, the page prompts you to `Create detector`.
 The following GIF illustrates these steps.

 <img src="{{site.url}}{{site.baseurl}}/images/dashboards/ad_mds1.gif" alt="Multiple data sources in Anomaly Detection dashboard page"/>